 The intricate paper cuts of Ingrid Lavoie draw you into a fantastic world of whimsy, nature, and storytelling.
-We are so happy to have Ingrid come to teach her unique craft during Scandinavian Heritage Week, March 19-25.
 She is a graduate of the Rhode Island School of Design (RISD) who fell in love with papercutting while on vacations visiting family in Denmark.
 Self-taught, she found her rhythm and style by using an X-Acto knife to “draw” images, instead of scissors.
 She enjoys unfolding a new work to reveal the paper’s transformation, and has been teaching others this delightful art form for several years.
 Enjoy our interview!

 CP: How did you get your start with paper cutting?

 IL: I was on vacation in Denmark visiting my Aunt and noticed them in homes and for sale.
 I was a student at the time and couldn’t afford to buy as many as I’d like, so I tried to cut my own.

 CP: What do you like about this unique medium?

 IL: I really enjoy the act of cutting the paper.
 The hardest part of making my art is the design and drawing.
 Once I have those factors realized the cutting part is very relaxing.
 In high school, I loved taking 3-D and cutting the paper is like sculpting.
 What are you taking away from the sheet, what is left behind and does that read.

 IL: I grew up in Connecticut and live in Rhode Island, the smallest state in the Union!

 CP: How does living in Rhode Island influence your work?